rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 "Strike them down with *kesa*" (袈裟打ちかけて) could refer to kesagiri, describing the style of cut, or to the intent of the cut being that of a monk disciplining a sinner and leading their soul towards Buddhahood.
 I personally tend more towards the latter interpretation, given the context.
 However, the final, decisive cut in Shin-Musō Hayashizaki-ryū is typically a kesagiri, so it is entirely conceivable that it was originally intended as both.

+These teachings are absolutely central to iai.
+The main reason given for why Ōmori-ryū was incorporated into Tosa Eishin-ryū was because it was viewed as embodying the intent of *kesa no hitotachi*.

 ## On the nature of tsukaguchi rokusun

 ...